 There are always a number of ideas and projects on the go at Ride Sheffield, big and small, long term and short term, but one that has been slowly building over the past eighteen months has been RADtax.
 This is an idea that is crucial to the long term prospects of successful, sustainable (and growing) mountain biking in Sheffield.

-While other ideas may be a bit more exciting or glamorous or have the outcome of a new trail for example; this has the potential to make a very big positive impact on the riding in the area.
-However it is still currently a work in progress and to make sure that it is done in a way that beat fits local riders and means that more people want to be part of it, we want your thoughts and feedback on it.
-Continue reading
+While other ideas may be a bit more exciting or glamorous or have the outcome of a new trail, for example, this has the potential to make a very big positive impact on the riding in the area.
+However, it is still currently a work in progress and to make sure that it is done in a way that benefits local riders and means that more people want to be part of it, we want your thoughts and feedback on it.
+Continue reading →

 We will be meeting in the car park (off Sheephill Road) at 6.30pm.